animesh303/awsdevops/.amazonq/rules/code-phases/session-continuity.md

 ### If Phase 2 Complete

-- Show generated code and test results
+- Show generated code and quality reports
 - Offer to proceed to Phase 3 or regenerate code

 ### If Phase 3 In Progress